 CINCH IT IN: After reaching the starting point, we’ll pull the thread and squeeze the end so it’ll have little to no space left.

-Now look for all the hanging strands and weave them in and get rid of them before flipping the Beanie to the right side.
+Now look for all the hanging strands, weave them in, and get rid of them before flipping the Beanie to the right side.

 Step 7: roll the other end up and enjoy your cozy beanie.